Context

 The Challenge

-₱30M/month on Gmail and Facebook is a person heroically holding everything together — not a system.
+₱30M/month on Gmail and spreadsheets is a person heroically holding everything together — not a system.
 Three structural ceilings sat between them and their goal:

 Approach

-- 2. Finance operations automation.
+- 2. Finance-process automation.
 Rebuilt the recurring financial work on n8n + Claude Code.
-Mechanical steps run on event triggers; Claude Code handles the judgement-heavy steps (categorization, anomaly detection, flagging).
-Manual finance ops began coming off the plate — the hours-per-week curve started bending down while the data-legibility curve started climbing.
+Mechanical steps run on event triggers; judgment-heavy steps (categorization, anomaly detection, flagging) run AI-assisted with a human in the loop.
+Manual finance ops came off the plate — the hours-per-week curve bent down while data legibility climbed.

 - Google Workspace live.
-Domain, accounts, groups, email routing, shared drive, MDM posture — all stood up and stable.
+Domain, accounts, company profiles, groups, shared drive — stood up from scratch and stable.

-- Finance automations running. n8n + Claude Code handle recurring work that used to eat hours weekly.
-Mechanical work on event triggers; judgment work via Claude Code with human-in-the-loop for anything outside known patterns.
+- Finance automations running. n8n + Claude Code handle recurring work that used to eat hours weekly, with human-in-the-loop for anything outside known patterns.

 Timeline